 How to tighten a bike headset: all you need to know

 Undo the two bolts at the side of your stem so that they are just loose — don’t undo them entirely.
 Then undo the headset top bolt.
 You might need a different size of Allen key than you did for the stem bolts.
 Typically the side bolts are 4mm but the top bolt may be 4mm or 5mm.
 Some brands use Torx bolts while others have custom designs with different methods of fixing in place.

 2. Move headset spacers

-If you want to alter bar height this can be done with the spacers beneath the stem.
+If you want to alter bar height this can be done by changing the position of the spacers that are usually placed beneath the stem.
 If you lower the stem be sure to put the spacers above the stem.
 The amount you can add beneath depends on how far down the fork column has been cut.
 Be sure to line up the stem so that it’s straight.
-Stand directly behind your saddle (straddling your rear wheel) and run your eye along the top tube, stem and front wheel so that they are all in line.
+Stand directly behind your saddle (straddling your rear wheel) and run your eye along the top tube, stem and front wheel to make sure that they are all in line.

 3. Tighten the top cap

 When tightening the headset top cap it MUST push down on the stem, or the spacer above it, and not the fork column itself (the top cap pushes down on the headset which tightens it up).
 Do up the headset top cap until it is just tight — at this point you should be unable to turn your stem spacers.
 Do not overtighten it.
 A torque wrench is a good idea at this point.

 Alternate between each side as you do them up.
 Ideally, use a torque wrench or preset torque key if you have one so as not to over-tighten the stem on to the fork column.
 The required torque is usually stamped on the stem; it's often 5Nm.